Telmo Aldaz

 Telmo Aldaz de la Quadra-Salcedo (born 1970) is a Spanish globetrotter, sailor, media personality and politician.
-He is best known as host and participant of various TV reality shows and series of geography-related documentary programs, in which he appears as bushcraft expert, adventurer and traveler.
+He is best known as host and participant of various TV reality shows and series of geography-related documentary programs, in which he appears as bushcraft expert, adventurer and traveller.
 Earlier he took part in re-enactments of historical Hispanic naval voyages.
 He is also organizer and manager of an annual education project España Rumbo al Sur, focused on Africa and intended for the youth.
 As a politician he supports the Traditionalist cause.
 From 2018 to 2020 he headed the Acción Social section of Comunión Tradicionalista Carlista; from 2020 to 2022 he presided over the CTC executive, Junta Nacional.